Sen. Rand Paul says he delivered letter from Trump to Putin

 WASHINGTON — Sen. Rand Paul said Wednesday that he was "honored" to deliver a letter from President Donald Trump to the administration of Russian President Vladimir Putin during his trip to Moscow this week.

-“The letter emphasized the importance of further engagement in various areas including countering terrorism, enhancing legislative dialogue and resuming cultural exchanges,” Rand, a Kentucky Republican, wrote, though he didn't provide any additional details.
+“The letter emphasized the importance of further engagement in various areas including countering terrorism, enhancing legislative dialogue and resuming cultural exchanges,” Paul, a Kentucky Republican, wrote, though he didn't provide any additional details.

 In a follow-up statement, Paul’s office said that the senator delivered the letter to representatives of Putin since the Russian leader himself was not in Moscow during Paul’s visit.